Two Pavilions

 RIBA South East Award 2018

-This project involved the construction of two pavilions encompassing a one of a kind, self-contained hermitage guest suite & the renovation of a dilapidated eighteenth century single storey farm building into an Artist’s Studio for sculpting.
+This project involved the construction of two pavilions encompassing a one of a kind, self-contained hermitage guest suite and the renovation of a dilapidated eighteenth century single storey farm building into an Artist’s Studio for sculpting.

-There wasn’t much of the original farm building left, however, the remaining brickwork of the proposed Artist’s Studio was retained for its handmade quality & character, and the figure of the original walls was completed inside and out in polished in situ concrete.
+There wasn’t much of the original farm building left, however, the remaining brickwork of the proposed Artist’s Studio was retained for its handmade quality and character, and the figure of the original walls was completed inside and out in polished in situ concrete.

 The four large windows are positioned to provide specific views and topographical levels of the surrounding farmland.